National Academy of Osteopathy (Canada) teaches European style osteopathy (manual osteopathy). We do not teach osteopathic medicine.

 Tracy is also a member of the Osteopathy Chronic Pain Clinics of Canada in Calgary, Alberta (clinic #167).

 Yes.
 Manual osteopaths who have studies modalities are permitted to use physiotherapy modalities such as ultrasound, laser, electrotherapy, thermotherapy, cryotherapy, magnetic therapy, etc. in most jurisdictions.
 However they cannot call what they do physiotherapy and they cannot call themselves physiotherapists (unless they are licensed physiotherapists).
 In some locations however, such as Quebec in Canada and California in US, manual osteopaths are not permitted to use most physiotherapy modalities.
 Please check the laws of the province, state and the country you plan to practice for exact information.
 Our DOMP program does not offer any courses on modalities.
-NAO alumni who wish to lean modalities are encouraged to apply for the doctor of osteopathy (DO) program offered by our sister school, the National University of Medical Sciences (Spain) which includes a course on Osteopathic Auxiliary therapy which teaches students how to use many of the available physiotherapy modalities.
-NAO alumni receive advanced credits towards the DO program.
+NAO alumni who wish to lean modalities are encouraged to apply for the doctor of osteopathy (DO) program offered by National University of Medical Sciences (Spain) or the PHD in Osteopathic Clinical Sciences offered by the National University of Medical Sciences (USA), the first school of osteopathic manual practice in the United States.
+Both universities (founded by NAO president, Dr Shawn Pourgol, MBA, DC, DO, PhD) includes a course on Osteopathic Auxiliary therapy which teaches students how to use many of the available physiotherapy modalities.

 The two weeks of on-site practical technique labs in Toronto (Canada) are mandatory only for our Canadian students.
 The two weeks of practical training is optional for students based in the United States of America, Europe, Asia, Africa and Australia.
 Canadian students can either take the two weeks together at the same time, or one after each semester.